suhaslohit/SuhasLohit.github.io/_pages/about.md

   - /about.html
 ---

-I am a Visiting Research Scientist in the Computer Vision group at [MERL](http://www.merl.com).
+I am a Research Scientist in the Computer Vision group at [MERL](http://www.merl.com/people/slohit).

 I finished my PhD in Electrical Engineering at Arizona State University in 2019.
 My PhD advisor was [Prof. Pavan Turaga](https://pavanturaga.com/) in the [Geometric Media Lab](https://pavanturaga.com/geometric-media-lab/).